UMAprotocol/UMIPs/add-ibbtc-priceid.md

     3. Query the BTC/USD Price as per UMIP-7
     4. Take the mean of steps 1 and 2 to get the ibBTC/WBTC price.
     5. Multiply ibBTC/WBTC price acquired from step 4 by BTC/USD price acquired in step 3 and round to 6 decimals to get the final ibBTC/USD price
+    6. (for USD/ibBTC) Take the inverse of the result of step 5.
+    7. (for USD/ibBTC) Round result from step 6 to 6 decimals to get the USD/ibBTC price.

 1. **What prices should be queried for and from which markets?**

     -	ibBTC/WBTC
-        - Sushiswap on Ethereum and Polygon for ibBTC/WBTC
+        - ibBTC/WBTC: Sushiswap on Ethereum and Polygon
     -	ibBTC/USD
-        - Sushiswap on Ethereum and Polygon for ibBTC/WBTC
+        - ibBTC/WBTC: Sushiswap on Ethereum and Polygon
-        - [confirm]Binance, Coinbase, and Kraken for BTC/USD (follows the specification in UMIP-7)
+        - BTC/USD: refer to `BTC/USD` in UMIP-7

 2. **Pricing interval**